beflagrant/netlify-plugin-persist-cache/README.md

 ## Installation

-You can install this plugin directly via the Netlify UI [here](https://app.netlify.com/teams/madhatter2099/plugins/netlify-plugin-jekyll-cache/install).

-If you don't want to use the UI then you can install the plugin using npm.
 Add the plugin as a development dependency:

 ```
 npm install -D netlify-plugin-persist-cache